 - Anchored in science, data and analysis, MFU gives full recognition that global warming - is taking place and that there are negative impacts from climate change on food, - agriculture and the environment.
-These changes and impacts draw family farmers, - ranchers and rural communities to recognize not only practical agricultural concerns, but - to take the actions necessary to mitigate and/or stop negative impacts from further - affecting food, agriculture and environment.
-It is imperative to draw on the moral and - ethical values and principles that define our concern for neighbor and all of creation to - aid us in the development of climate sensitive policies and practices, and to more clearly - recognize the Earth as home to all people for all time and what must be done to preserve - its soils, water, air, plants and creatures.
+Family farmers, ranchers, and rural communities are - 141 feeling the effects of climate extremes.
+These changes, and subsequent impacts, draw - family farmers, ranchers and rural communities to recognize not only practical - agricultural concerns, but to take the actions necessary to mitigate and/or stop negative - impacts from further affecting food, agriculture and environment.
+It is imperative to - draw on the moral and ethical values and principles that define our concern for neighbor - and all of creation to aid us in the development of climate sensitive policies and practices, - and to more clearly recognize the Earth as home to all people for all time and what must - be done to preserve its soils, water, air, plants and creatures.

-- 149 Agriculture's role in soil and water conservation, air quality and the proper management - and stewardship of all resources should be promoted and include clean air initiatives, - 151 conservation and natural resource management.
+- Agriculture's role in soil and water conservation, air quality and the proper management - and stewardship of all resources should be promoted and include clean air initiatives, - 152 conservation and natural resource management.
 Continued research and analysis are - essential to better understand the current impacts, as well as, the long-range effects of - ongoing climate change.
 Immediate implementation of policies, programs, practices, and - strategies to effectively manage, mitigate and stop climate change must be enacted at all - levels of government, by the private sector and within local communities.
 MFU supports - farmers, ranchers and all producers doing their part to employ practices and support - policies that will stem the tide of negative climate impacts and change.

-- Farmer and rancher consultation at all levels of government and public policy, as the U.S. moves to reduce emissions of greenhouse gases, and create better conservation and farming practices - Carbon sequestration by agricultural producers - Enhancing research on effective methods for agricultural carbon sequestration - Implementation of green payments to agricultural producers for carbon sequestration as an agricultural conservation practice that protects the environment and enhances income for farmers through carbon credits - Research on agricultural practices to clearly identify those contributing to further global warming and those that would mitigate and reduce greenhouse gasses and climate change
+- Farmer and rancher consultation at all levels of government and public policy, as the U.S. moves to reduce emissions of greenhouse gases, and create better conservation and farming practices - Compensating farmers that have previously implemented climate friendly practices - Increase funding for USDA voluntary, incentive-based conservation programs, and other federal and state efforts to encourage climate friendly agricultural practices - Carbon sequestration by agricultural producers - Creating USDA guidelines for environmental credit markets - Enhancing research on effective methods for agricultural carbon sequestration - Implementation of green payments to agricultural producers for carbon sequestration as an agricultural conservation practice that protects the environment and enhances income for farmers through carbon credits - Research on agricultural practices to clearly identify those contributing to further global warming and those that would mitigate and reduce greenhouse gasses and climate change - The development of multi-use crops